cmjimerson1s/ci_pp2_dungeon_memory/README.md

 1. In the GitHub repository navigate to the Settings tab
 2. On the left hand menu select Pages
 3. For the source select Branch: master
-4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://cmjimerson1s.github.io/ci_pp2_dungeon_memory/"
+4. After the webpage refreshes automatically you will see a ribbon on the top saying: "Your site is published at https://cmjimerson1s.github.io/ci_pp2_dungeon_memory/"

 You can for fork the repository by following these steps:
 1. Go to the GitHub repository